vaishnavi-212/automated-electromechanical-toy/README.md

 # Automated electromechanical toy
-An interactive electromechanical toy system built using an ESP32 microcontroller, integrating sensors, servo motors, and DC motors to enable automated motion and responsive behavior.
+An interactive electromechanical toy system developed using the ESP32 microcontroller, designed to demonstrate automated motion through the integration of servo motors and DC motors.
+The system operates based on programmed control logic to execute coordinated movements and predefined actions.
+By combining embedded programming with motor actuation, the project showcases the implementation of controlled mechanical behavior and real-time execution in a compact smart system.